 The perfection and discharge of a security interest in any property which has been issued a Kentucky certificate of title shall be by notation on the certificate of title (KRS 186A.190)(1).
-The lien is effective from the date on which the security interest is noted on the certificate of title for a period of seven (7) years, or in the case of a manufactured home for a period of thirty (30) years or until discharged.
+The lien is effective from the date on which the security interest is noted on the certificate of title for a period of ten (10) years, or in the case of a manufactured home for a period of thirty (30) years or until discharged.
 A continuation statement can be filed within six months preceding the expiration of the initial notation that extends the notation's effectiveness for seven additional years.
 (KRS 186A.190)(1).
-Effective July 1, 2001.

 Requirements for Filing a Title Lien Statement: